aws/codecatalyst-blueprints/documentation/INTRODUCTION.md

 yarn blueprint:synth
 ```

-You’ll see the blueprint execute itself by calling the main blueprint.ts class with whatever is in the `defaults.json`.
+Authors will see the blueprint execute itself by calling the main blueprint.ts class with whatever is in the `defaults.json`.
 It’ll generate a new project
 bundle under the synth/ folder.
 Whatever ends up here is the project that a blueprint generates.
 This is exactly what the wizard does when it
 generates a new project too!
 Except the wizard will overwrite some sections of the defaults.json with user input (if it's entered).